 Full medical scheme support meant no worries for Dale

-Dale had three further operations to tidy up the internal wounds, re-connect his intestines and close the external colostomy wound when the bag and catheter were removed.
+Dale had three more operations to tidy up the internal wounds, reconnect his intestines and close the external colostomy wound when the bag and catheter were removed.
 “I went home after a month at the Wembley House sub-acute step-down facility, but inexplicably began to suffer blackouts.
 They eventually discovered that I was merely dehydrated.
-I simply wasn’t drinking enough water!” he explains.
+I wasn’t drinking enough water!” he explains.

-His experience of Discovery Health Medical Scheme?
-“I honestly would not be alive were it not for them.
-I’ve never had a day’s trouble.
-They were so good that I only thought of bills four months after the shooting.
-Just about everything was paid for.
+His experience of the Discovery Health Medical Scheme’s support?
+“I honestly would not be alive were it not for their support.
+They were so good that I only thought of my bills four months after the shooting.
+Everything was paid for.
 The St Anne’s Hospital bill alone was about R888 000.
-If you add the full anaesthetic operations, physiotherapy, psychologist and dietician, it comes to well over R1 million.
-I saw patients in other beds seriously concerned about how they were going to pay for their care.
-Some actually left the hospital because they couldn’t afford the care any longer.
-The doctors bought it up more than I did - they kept saying it was all taken care of.
+If you add in my surgeries and physiotherapy, as well as seeing a psychologist and dietitian, it all comes close to R2 million.
+I saw other patients seriously concerned about how they were going to pay for their care.
+Some left the hospital because they couldn’t afford it any longer.
+The doctors kept saying my bills were all taken care of.
 I was left to focus on getting well.”

 The Discovery Health Medical Scheme is an independent non-profit entity governed by the Medical Schemes Act, and regulated by the Council for Medical Schemes.
 It is administered by a separate company, Discovery Health (Pty) Ltd, an authorised financial services provider.

 Contracting Neuromyelitis Optica was a bolt from the blue for Jean Slabbert.
 Globally, the illness occurs in only one in a million people.
 Jean has successfully fought this paralysing and blinding illness and lives to share his ‘miracle’ story.